 If you stop to think about it, snagging one of the best tablet deals could bring you much more than just another high-tech toy.
 After all, the best tablets are nothing short of a miniature miracle.

 You could just opt for one of the best budget tablets of course.
 Many are great, but some of them are a little too no-frills for our money.
-So, whether you’re going for an Android tablet or something a little more laptop-inspired for serious computing power, the best tablet deals of the year are just around the corner.
+So, whether you’re going for an Android tablet or something a little more laptop-inspired for serious computing power, the best tablet deals are here.

 Please note: All prices are correct at the time of writing.
 Prices, stock and deals are subject to change without notice.